This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 In QuarkXPress, leading is a paragraph attribute.
 But, in InDesign, by default, leading is a character attribute.

-Shading and framing exist in both QuarkXPress and InDesign, but in QuarkXPress text shading and text framing are text attributes, while paragraph shading and paragraph borders are paragraph attributes in InDesign.
+Text background shading and framing exist in both QuarkXPress and InDesign, but in QuarkXPress text shading and text framing are text attributes, while shading and borders are paragraph attributes in InDesign, and are not directly available in Q++Studio.

 Text stroking